pretalx/pretalx-salesforce/README.rst

     - CreatedDate is set to the submission’s creation date.
     - pretalx_LegacyID__c is set to the submission’s pretalx ID.
     - Name is set to the submission’s title.
+    - Session__Title__c is the submission’s full title, as Name is truncated to 80 characters.
     - Track__c is set to the submission’s track (by name, not by ID).
     - Status__c is set to the submission’s status.
     - Abstract__c is set to the submission’s abstract plus the submission’s description, separated by two newlines and then stripped of whitespace.